-After the exchange of the Peace, the Celebrant invites the people to join in the following prayer
+After the Announcements, the Celebrant invites those celebrating their birthdays or anniversaries to come forward.
+If anyone comes forward, the Celebrant invites the people to stand and join in the following prayer

-All Almighty and gracious God, we give you thanks for each of these your servants as they celebrate their special day.
+Almighty and gracious God, we give you thanks for each of these your servants as they celebrate their special day.
 Watch over them as they begin another year, and give them grace to keep the vows and promises they have made.
 Bless and guide them wherever they may be; strengthen them when they stand; raise them up if they fall; comfort them when discouraged or sorrowful; and may your peace which passes all understanding abide in their hearts all the days of their lives; through Jesus Christ our Lord.
 Amen.